Ferenc Helbing

 Ferenc Helbing (25 December 1870 – 28 January 1958) was a Hungarian graphic artist and painter.

 Helbing was born in Érsekújvár, Kingdom of Hungary (today Nové Zámky, Slovakia).
 He started his career as a lithographer.
 After studying applied graphics and applied arts, he became a printing manager.
 He taught at the College of Applied Graphics (from 1906) then at the College of Applied Arts (from 1910); he managed the latter until 1936.
 He made a pioneer work in the field of the Hungarian commercial graphics.
 He was the designer of many Hungarian banknotes.
-He also created posters, stamps, illustrations for books, glass paintings and murals (e.g. at the Palace Hotel (Palotaszálló) in Lillafüred) and won a number of prizes on applied arts and graphics competitions.
+He also created posters, stamps, illustrations for books, glass paintings and murals (e.g. at the Palace Hotel (Palotaszálló) in Lillafüred) and won a number of prizes in applied arts and graphics competitions.
 Some of his works can be seen in the Hungarian National Gallery.